-Steve was diagnosed with Bipolar II in 2015 and has used self-management tools to improve his mental health.
+Steve was diagnosed with bipolar disorder type II in 2015 and has used self-management tools to improve his mental health.
 He runs a website that shares mental health recovery plan ideas to help others.

 I’ve always felt that I was somehow different to others.